 Our referral agreements comply with Rule 206(4)-1 under the Investment Advisers Act of 1940 as applicable.
 Referral payments are made at our expense solely and do not result in additional fees to our advisory clients.
-Referral fees are based on a percentage or portion of the advisory fees we earn.
+Referral fees are based on a percentage or portion of the advisory fees we earn or on the dollar amount of the self-reported investable assets of a referral or matched client that originates from a lead-matching service.